coky-t/owasp-ai-security-and-privacy-guide-ja/Document/content/ai_exchange/content/docs/ai_security_overview.md

   - You need to prevent [data poisoning](/goto/datapoison/) of your retrieval repository, which includes preventing that it contains externally obtained poisoned data.

   Who runs the model?
-  - The supplier: select a trusthworthy supplier through [supply chain management](/goto/supplychainmanage/), to make sure the deployed model cannot be manipulated ([runtime model poisoning](/goto/runtimemodelpoison/)) - just the way you would expect any supplier to protect their running application from manipulation
+  - The supplier: select a trustworthy supplier through [supply chain management](/goto/supplychainmanage/), to make sure the deployed model cannot be manipulated ([runtime model poisoning](/goto/runtimemodelpoison/)) - just the way you would expect any supplier to protect their running application from manipulation
   - You: You need to prevent [runtime model poisoning](/goto/runtimemodelpoison/) where attackers change the model that you have deployed.

   Is the model (predictive AI or Generative AI) used in a judgement task (e.g. spam detection)?